Zettelkasten Note-Taking Method With DEVONthink

 I can ask Siri or Alexa.

 But knowledge-building doesn’t work that way.
-And saving content into some archive doesn’t either.
+And saving content into the archive doesn’t either.
 I’m guilty of this myself.
-Having used Evernote for a decade I was used to saving everything I wanted to remember into the tool.
+Having used Evernote for a decade, I was used to saving everything I wanted to remember into the tool.
 I sorted and curated, tagged, and sometimes even highlighted content.
-But I fell victim to the Collectors Fallacy.
-Because you collected something doesn’t mean you learned it or are able to explain it.
+But I fell a victim to the Collector’s Fallacy.
+Because you collected something doesn’t mean you learned it or can explain it.

-A few months ago a co-worker pointed me to the Zettelkasten Method.
-At first, I discarded it as too complicated.
-The founder Niklas Luhmann seemed rather eccentric to me.
-His physical Zettelkasten—a huge shelve with 90,000 notes—was an abomination to me as a Minimalist.
+A few months ago, a co-worker pointed me to the Zettelkasten Method.
+At first, I discarded it as complicated.
+The founder Niklas Luhmann seemed eccentric to me.
+His physical Zettelkasten—a gigantic shelf with 90,000 notes—was an abomination to me as a Minimalist.

-This essay is not meant to be a deep introduction to the Zettelkasten method, but rather shows how I implemented it into my daily workflow.
-To read more about the method I recommend the fantastic illustrated essay Zettelkasten — How One German Scholar Was So Freakishly Productive by David B. Clear and Living with a Zettelkasten by Magnus Eriksson.
+This essay is not meant to be a deep introduction to the Zettelkasten method, but to show how I implemented it into my daily workflow.
+To read more about the method, I recommend the fantastic illustrated essay Zettelkasten — How One German Scholar Was So Freakishly Productive by David B. Clear and Living with a Zettelkasten by Magnus Eriksson.
 Another good hub for information is the website Zettelkasten by Christian Tietze.

 But I’ll shortly introduce the concept for better understanding: Zettelkasten is a German word meaning note (Zettel) box (Kasten).

 The basic idea is that a notebook is too static and linear.
 It might be good to quickly capture ideas, but it’s a bad way to store ideas.
-But information simply put on index cards or notes would be too loose and disorganized.
+But information put on index cards or notes would be loose and disorganized.

 Putting notes into folders is the beginners’ approach—I’m guilty myself—but you run into problems with notes belonging thematic into different folders.